The Best Betting Sites in the UK

 Get £10 of Loses Back When You Deposit £20

 1. Once the bonus is credited to your account, losses will be refunded up to the bonus amount.
 2. You must deposit at least the qualifying deposit of £20 (or currency equivalent) in a single amount with your first deposit to be eligible for the rebate.
 3. To withdraw rebated funds, you must bet at least the qualifying deposit on any combination of markets within the promotional period; otherwise rebated funds will be forfeited.
 4. Unused bonuses expire after seven days of being credited to a user account and will be removed after this period.
 5. Users making their first deposit by Skrill, Neteller, PayPal or a virtual/prepaid card will not qualify for this promotion.
 6. The sign up offer is strictly limited to one per individual, family, household address, email address, same payment account number, and shared computer.
 7. This promotion cannot be used in conjunction with any other sign-up promotion.
 8. Smarkets standard terms for promotions apply.

 Good on going promotions

 New customers only • Deposit min £10 and claim in "My Offers" • 1x 100% mobile in-play profit boost • Max Bet £10.
 Max Winnings £100.
 Valid for 30 days • Skrill deposits do not qualify • Full T&Cs Apply.
 18+ • begambleaware.org • #ad

-New customers only • Place your first bet on any sportsbook market • If it loses, Paddy Power will refund your stake in cash • Maximum refund for this offer is £20 • Only deposits using cards or Apple Pay will qualify for this promotion • Qualifying requirements must be completed within 90 days of opening account • Full T&Cs Apply. • #ad
+New customers only • Place your first bet on any football market • If it loses, Paddy Power will refund your stake in cash • Maximum refund for this offer is £20 • Only deposits using debit cards will qualify for this promotion • Qualifying requirements must be completed within 90 days of opening account • Full T&Cs Apply. • #ad